 You may be asked, either when you register with us, or at other times, for information about yourself, such as your name, e-mail address, postal address and telephone number.
 You may also be asked to share with us your interests, hobbies and preferences.
-In addition, when you order certain goods or services from our Web Sites, we will need to know your credit/payment card number and expiration date.
+In addition, when you order certain goods or services from our Websites, we will need to know your credit/payment card number and expiry date.

 You are under no obligation to provide this information, but if you don’t then we may not be able to provide you with certain services or personalise your experience and tailor our Services for you (for example, tell you about special offers on things you’re interested in).

 When you visit our Websites, we automatically log your IP address (the unique address which identifies your computer on the internet) which is automatically recognised by our web server.
 We use IP addresses to help us administer our Websites and to collect broad demographic information for aggregate use.
 We do not link IP addresses to personally identifiable information.

 We may automatically collect non-personal information about you such as the type of internet browsers you use or the site from which you linked to our Websites.
 You cannot be identified from this information and it is only used to assist us in providing an effective service on our Websites.
 We may from time to time supply the owners or operators of third party sites from which it is possible to link to our Websites with information relating to the number of users linking to our Websites from their sites.
 You cannot be identified from this information.

 Rachel’s Dairy Limited will not share, sell or rent your personal information to third parties.
 However, we may disclose your personal information to third party suppliers who provide services on our behalf.